laxmikant99/cassandra-lessons/HighReadLatency.md

 **14  Garbage collection:** Check gc logs and nodetool gcstas to see the gc pauses.
 GC can be due to multiple reason like bad data model, bad gc tuning parameters etc.

 **15. Resource bound:** Check if your system is not cpu or io bound during read. you can use command like top/htop or iostat for that.
 Page cache can make the query fast so You can also check if enough page cache is available or not by using free command.
-A higher readahead value (> 128 kb) can cause high i/o and hence read latency.
+A higher readahead value (> 128 kb) or default chunk_length_in_kb (256 kb) may cause high i/o and hence read latency.

-**Fix:** Apache Cassandra has a good [article](http://cassandra.apache.org/doc/4.0/troubleshooting/use_tools.html) regarding same   Also check readahead value using blockdev - report command. and set it using blockdev- setra command.
+**Fix:** Apache Cassandra has a good article regarding same.
+Also check readahead value using blockdev - report command and set it to 8 kb using blockdev- setra command.
+Try with chunk_length_in_kb of 4 kb to read lesser bytes of chunk at once while reading and observe the performance.
+Make sure you tune parameter one by one to identify the impact of each change.

 **Conclusion:** Cassandra can be an great fit to your application only if you have suitable data model and access pattern.
 Cassandra tuning is complex and in this blog i have given high level idea of points to check while resolving read latency in Cassandra.
 Feel free to add more points in comments if you have faced in the comment.